Application FAQ and Eligibility Requirements

 The Foundation only accepts applications from non-profit 501(c)(3) organizations that are running their own programs and does not accept fiscal sponsor requests for support.

-What is the Foundation interested in funding as it relates to education and workforce programs?
+What is the Foundation interested in funding as it relates to nourish and shelter programs?

 What is the grant amount that the Foundation provides?